tq-systems/meta-tq/meta-tq/doc/README.ls.BootMedia.md

 may be left over from a previous version.
 If this could be an issue, use `bmaptool copy --nobmap` or uncompress the wic-image and use `dd`.

-### Bootable eMMC / SD-Card
+### Bootable eMMC / SD Card

-Write the `*.wic` image to eMMC / SD-Card to create a bootable card with complete system image.
+Write the `*.wic` image to eMMC / SD card to create a bootable card with complete system image.
 The following commands can be used - the example assumes `bmap-tools` package is installed:

 ```bash